DeshErBojhaa/linux-notes/pipes-and-FIFOs.md

 If the writing process doesn’t close the read end of the pipe, then, even after the other process closes the read end of the pipe, the writing process will still be able to write to the pipe.
 Eventually, the writing process will fill the pipe, and a further attempt to write will block indefinitely.
 One final reason for closing unused file descriptors is that it is only after all file descriptors in all processes that refer to a pipe are closed that the pipe is destroyed and its resources released for reuse by other processes.
 At this point, any unread data in the pipe is lost.

+## FIFOs
+Semantically a FIFO is similar to a pipe.
+The principal difference is that a FIFO has a name within the file system and is opened in the same way as a regular file.
+This allows a FIFO to be used for communication between unrelated processes.